 In the short term this will mean that Shaun Liam Wall will bringing his Narrow Boat, Pentargon Springer, up in early Summer to lead the way for more boats to follow and reclaim this part of the national inland waterways.
 Shaun said “I am over the moon to finally be able to get my boat to Crayford Creek, the excellent work that Network Rail has done is simply fantastic and I can’t wait to get my boat moored in the Crayford basins”.
 The St Pancras Cruising Club are also planning to visit the Creek during their cruise of the River Medway.

 Mike Hannan, the IWA Kent & East Sussex (IWAKES) Branch Chairman, said “I am delighted that the Creek is now fully navigable and look forward to seeing it being used in the near future”

 The Dartford and Crayford Creek Restoration Trust has already been clearing mooring space along Dartford Creek.
 The goal is to make the two Creeks a major destination for recreational boats and for the enjoyment of the general public, reversing decades of neglect.

 Photo: Trees blocking navigation before Network Rail clearance

 Photo: Shaun Liam Wall will be bringing his Narrow Boat, Pentargon Springer, up the Creek to lead the way for more boats to follow

-Work over the winter on the non-tidal Thames has been fully completed - with all locks open again for the boating season but navigation restrictions due to the strong or decreasing stream were still in place last week on many reaches of the river.
+Work over the winter on the non-tidal Thames has been fully completed - with all locks open again for the spring but navigation restrictions due to the strong or decreasing stream were still in place last week on many reaches of the river.
 Maintenance work at two locks - Cookham and Penton Hook has been postponed to a later date.

 The 2015-16 winter programme finished with minor works completed at Godstow, Day's and Temple locks.
 The work was part of a £1million programme over the past few months which also included St John's, Culham and Boulter's Locks.